sohamnandi77/intelligent-seat-allocation-system/README.md

 # ---------------Installation instructions for Windows --------

+(first, confirm that your pip is working)
+(Also, python version 3.7.0+ is recommended)

 1. Install the pakages given in the requirements.txt file
 	- pip install -r requirements.txt